• Skip to primary navigation

 • Use rolled oats.
 Rolled oats provide a great texture to the oatmeal and are more filling than instant oats.

 • Adjust the sweetness level.
 The amount of pure maple syrup used in the recipe can be adjusted to your liking.
-You can also use honey or another natural sweetener if preferred.

 • Add the apples early.
 Adding the chopped apples early in the cooking process allows them to soften and release their juices, which adds flavor to the oatmeal.